TheMaroonHatHacker/gnomeforpi/README.md

 ![alt text](https://github.com/TerraGitHuB/gnomeforpi/blob/stable/Screenshot%20from%202021-04-16%2010-11-01.png)

-This is the stable branch.
-This branch is recommended.
-If you want to live on the edge and bug test, head over to beta

 This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.

 To get started, you'll need to do initial setup first.